-Applied Business Option: Minimum 28 Credits
+Applied Business Option: Minimum 27 Credits

 This is the standard option for this major; students can declare another option or the minor option with the Office of Registration and Records.

-Complete any course from the College of Ag and or biological science course with the following prefix: BIOL, BOT, MICR, ZOO.
+Complete any course from the College of Ag, including Ag Econ as well as the BIO dept, and those listed under Program/Option Electives.
 Select courses in agriculture science or supporting areas to enhance careers in Agribusiness.
 Select courses in consultation with an advisor.
 Courses not on the list will require a substitution form to be submitted to the Office of Registration and Records.

-Production Agriculture Option: Minimum of 28 Credits
+Production Agriculture Option: Minimum of 27 Credits

-Complete any course from the College of Ag or any biological science course with the following prefix: BIOL, BOT, MICR, ZOO.

-Select courses in consultation with an advisor.
+Complete any course from the College of Ag, including Ag Econ as well as the BIO dept, and those listed under Program/Option Electives Select courses in consultation with an advisor.
 Courses not on the list will require substitution form to be submitted to the Office of Registration and Records.